almugabo/ref_scholarly_docs/README.md

-# ref_scholarly_docs
+# references in non traditional scholarly documents
-this repo containts some work on curating lists of references in non traditional scholarly documents. work in progress
+this repo containts some work on curating lists of references in non traditional scholarly documents.

+it is work in progress .